av-mamzikov/break-reminder/DOCUMENTATION.md

 ## Overview

-The Break Reminder script is designed to help users maintain healthy computer usage habits by providing timely reminders to take breaks.
+Break Reminder is a lightweight application designed to help users maintain healthy computer usage habits by providing timely reminders to take breaks.
 Regular breaks help prevent eye strain, repetitive strain injuries, and other health issues associated with prolonged computer use.

-The script supports multiple languages through a flexible localization system that automatically detects the user's system language.
+The application comes in two versions (PowerShell and VBScript) and supports multiple languages through a flexible XML-based localization system that automatically detects the user's system language.

 ## Technical Details

-### Script Components
+### Application Versions

+#### PowerShell Version
-The script uses Windows Forms to create a simple GUI notification with:
+The PowerShell version uses Windows Forms to create a custom GUI notification with:
 - A main form window that appears on top of other applications
 - A message label with the break reminder text
 - A close button to dismiss the notification
 - TableLayoutPanel for proper element arrangement

+#### VBScript Version
+The VBScript version uses a simple message box dialog:
+- No visible console window
+- Standard Windows message box (MsgBox function)
+- System modal dialog that stays on top of other windows
+- Simple interface with a single OK button

 ### Localization System

-The script implements a robust localization system:
+The application implements a robust localization system:
-- Language files stored in the `localization` directory as PowerShell Data Files (`.psd1`)
+- Language files stored in the `localization` directory as XML files (`.xml`)
 - Automatic detection of the user's system language
 - Manual language selection via parameters
 - Fallback to English if the requested language isn't available
 - Easy extensibility for adding new languages
+- Full Unicode support for all languages

 ### System Requirements

 - Windows operating system
-- PowerShell 5.1 or higher
+- For PowerShell version: PowerShell 5.1 or higher
-- .NET Framework (included in Windows)
+- For VBScript version: Windows Script Host (included in all Windows versions)
+- No additional dependencies required

 ### Encoding